Fabiarm/spsmribbon/README.md

 # spsmribbon
 Manage Ribbon tabs for SharePoint 2013

-The feature is management of visibility's tabs of the Ribbon for SharePoint 2013.
+The project allows to manage visibility's tabs of the Ribbon for SharePoint 2013.
 It is the best way to hide/show tabs for different SharePoint groups.
 Please see https://spmribbon.codeplex.com/

 Version 1.0.0: